 What alloys can be used to make a metal pencil like this one?

 "Silverpoint" nibs have a long history in art and significantly predate modern drawing tools such as the lead pencil (made of graphite and clay but possibly called lead as lead metal was one possible material in metal pens).
 Silverpoint writing and drawing doesn't smudge or fade and many examples have survived almost unchanged over hundreds of years.
-There is a useful site with a good history of the original artistic uses of silverpoint pens here.
-According to this site a wide variety of metals will work.
-Historically which was used depended on status:

 It seems tht many metals will work.
 The dictionary of Art is quoted as saying: